 A co-signer, sometimes referred to as a co-borrower, is a person that has agreed to take responsibility for the loan if the primary borrower stops making payments.

 If you have a co-signer and you stop making payments on your car loan, the bank will look to them to continue making payments.

 If you cosigned a loan for someone else, you are the one that took on this responsibility in case they default.
 If you file Chapter 7 bankruptcy, your personal obligation to pay this debt will be discharged.

 How are co-signers and co-owners connected?

 A lot of times the co-signer of a car loan is also a co-owner but that is not always the case.

 How to disclose a co-signer in your bankruptcy forms

-If you're liable on a debt with someone else who is not your spouse, you have to disclose this fact by checking the correct box on your Schedule D or Schedule E/F:
+If you're on a debt with someone else who is not your spouse, you have to disclose this fact by checking the correct box on your Schedule D or Schedule E/F: